 water filter (I took MSR purification tablets)

 I really missed the camp shoes.
 I ordered some 2 oz shoes what might do the trick.
 After the trip I also bought some trail runners to replace my over the ankle hiking boots.
 That won't affect my pack weight, but will save about a ton of weight my feet have to lift.
 I really missed the camp chair, but I also really liked the light pack weight.
-That is a tough one for a 65 y.o. to do without.
+A camp chair is a tough one for a 65 y.o. to do without.

 Of the big gear I had: